-By-products or fugitive emissions, which originate from industrial processes, are included in this category.
-Where emissions are released simultaneously from the production process and from combustion, as in the cement industry, these are estimated separately and included in category 1.A.2.
-This sector makes important contributions to emissions of heavy metals, PAH, dioxins and PCB.
+Emission estimates in this category include also by-products or fugitive emissions, which originate from industrial processes.
+Where emissions are released simultaneously from the production process and from combustion, as in the cement industry, they are estimated separately and included in category 1.A.2.
+This sector makes important contributions to the emissions of heavy metals, PAH, dioxins and PCB.

-Regarding emissions of the main pollutants, in 2009, industrial processes account for 9.1% of SO2 emissions, 0.5% of NOX, 0.1% of NH3, 4% of NMVOC and 3.5% of CO.
-About particulate matter, in 2009 this sector account for 8.4% of PM10 emissions and 4.0% of PM2.5.
-Industrial processes make a significant contribution to the total Italian emissions of heavy metals, despite significant reductions since 1990; particularly this sector account for 26.2% of Pb emissions, 14.7% of Cd and 28.8% of Hg.
-Regarding POPs emissions, 20.4% of PAH total emissions is emitted from industrial processes as well as 26.7% of dioxins and 38.0% of PCB.
+Regarding emissions of the main pollutants, in 2010, industrial processes account for 10.1% of SO2 emissions, 0.6% of NOx, 0.1% of NH3, 4.1% of NMVOC and 4.2% of CO.
+About particulate matter, in 2010 this sector account for 7.5% of PM10 emissions and 3.7% of PM2.5.
+Industrial processes make a significant contribution to the total Italian emissions of heavy metals, despite significant reductions since 1990; particularly this sector account for 25.4% of Pb emissions, 14% of Cd and 28.6% of Hg.
+Regarding POPs emissions, 21.8% of PAH total emissions is emitted from industrial processes as well as 29.1% of dioxins and 42.4% of PCB.

-In 2009, iron and steel sector (2C1) is a key category at level assessment for PM10, Pb, Cd, Hg, PAH, PCDD/PCDF and PCB; cement production (2A1) is key category only for PM10 emissions and food and drink (2D2) is a key category source for NMVOC emissions.
+In 2010, iron and steel sector (2C1) is a key category at level assessment for PM10, Pb, Cd, Hg, PAH, PCDD/PCDF and PCB; cement production (2A1) is key category only for SO2 emissions and food and drink (2D2) is a key category source for NMVOC emissions.
 In 1990 similar figures were obtained, however 2A1 and 2D2 were not key categories while other chemical industry (2B5a) was a key source for Hg emissions.
-In 1990 iron and steel production was not key category for Pb emissions.
+In 1990 iron and steel production was not key category for Pb emissions while was key category for PM2.5.

-At trend assessment, iron and steel sector is key category for Pb, Hg, PAH, PCDD/PCDF and PCB, cement production is a key category source for SO2 emissions and other chemical industry for Hg emissions.
+At trend assessment, iron and steel sector is key category for Pb, PAH, PCDD/PCDF and PCB, cement production is a key category source for SO2 emissions and other chemical industry for Hg emissions.

-Methodologies used for estimating emissions from this sector are based on and conform to the EMEP/CORINAIR guidebook (EMEP/CORINAIR, 2007), the IPCC Guidelines (IPCC, 1997; IPCC, 2006) and the Good Practice Guidance (IPCC, 2000).
-Included in this sector are by-products or fugitive emissions, which originate from industrial processes.
+Methodologies used for estimating emissions from this sector are based on and comply with the EMEP/CORINAIR guidebook (EMEP/CORINAIR, 2007), the IPCC Guidelines (IPCC, 1997; IPCC, 2006) and the Good Practice Guidance (IPCC, 2000).
+Included also in this sector are by-products or fugitive emissions, which originate from industrial processes.

 There are different sources relevant to estimate emissions from this sector; activity data are provided by national statistics and industrial associations but a lot of information is supplied directly from industry.
-In fact, as for the energy sector, references derive from data collected in the framework of the EPER/E-PRTR registry, Large Combustion Plant directives and European Emissions Trading Scheme.
+In fact, as for the energy sector, references derive from data collected in the framework of the national PRTR reporting obligation, Large Combustion Plant directives and European Emissions Trading Scheme.
 Other small plants communicate their emissions which are also considered individually.
 These processes have improved the efficiency in collecting data and the exchange of information.
 Whenever data cannot be straight used for the inventory compilation, they are taken into account as verification practice.
 Environmental Reports published by industrial associations are also considered in the verification process.